cs4241-22a/a2-shortstack/README.md

 ## Reminders Web Application
 Include a very brief summary of your project here.
 Be sure to include the CSS positioning technique you used, and any required instructions to use your application.

+The Reminders web application allows you to fill out a form of information for each reminder you want to keep track of.
+Once you fill out the form reminder you can press the create button to

 ## Technical Achievements
 - **Technical Achievement 1**: